lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The compression/decompression process follows several steps:

 * compression Rule selection: The goal is to identify which Rule(s) will be used to compress the packet's headers.
-When doing compression from Dw to Up the SCHC C/D needs to find the correct Rule to be used by identifying its Dev-ID and the Rule-ID.
-In the Up situation, only the Rule-ID may be used.
+When doing compression in Downlink direction the SCHC C/D needs to find the correct Rule to be used by identifying its Dev-ID and the Rule-ID.
+In the Uplink direction, only the Rule-ID may be used.
   The next step is to choose the fields by their direction, using the direction indicator (DI), so the fields that do not correspond to the appropriated DI will be excluded.
   Next, then the fields are identified according to their field identifier (FID) and field position (FP).